flavorstudios/website/README.md

 # Flavor Studios Website

-This is the official website of **Flavor Studios** — your source for Anime News & Original Stories That Inspire.
+This is the official website of **Flavor Studios** | Your source for Anime News & Original Stories That Inspire.

 > New to this project?
 Jump straight to the [Quick Start](#quick-start).